Billaferd/QuantumNexus/Players/Quantum Nexus Full Game Rules.md

 ### ***A. Game Setup***

 1. ***Missions:** Players simultaneously reveal their chosen Mission cards and place them in the Mission Zone.*
+2. ***Reconnaissance:** Before drawing hands, players alternate placing a total of two 'Strategic Directive' tokens onto the battlefield.
+These tokens may only be placed in Row 3 (Contested Zone) or Row 4 (Enemy Vanguard).
+They cannot be placed in a player's own Row 1 or Row 2.
-2. ***Initiative:** Flip a coin or roll a die to determine the starting player for the first round.*
+3. ***Initiative:** Flip a coin or roll a die to determine the starting player for the first round.*
-3. ***Draw:** Each player draws cards equal to their default Maximum Hand Size (5).*
+4. ***Draw:** Each player draws cards equal to their default Maximum Hand Size (5).*
-4. ***Mulligan:** A player may choose to shuffle their entire hand back into their deck and redraw 5 cards.
+5. ***Mulligan:** A player may choose to shuffle their entire hand back into their deck and redraw 5 cards.
 This may only be done once per game.*

 ### ***B. The Game Round***